earthly/earthly/docs/caching/caching-in-earthfiles.md

 BUILD $MY_ARG
 ```

 In the first case, the value of `MY_ARG` is known statically as its value can be propagated by the auto-skip algorithm.
-In the second case, the value of `MY_ARG` is not known statically as it depends on a fail in the build environment.
+In the second case, the value of `MY_ARG` is not known statically as it depends on a file in the build environment.
 In such a case, auto-skip is not supported.
 Note that defining such dynamic `ARG`s is generally allowed, however, as long as the value of the `ARG` is not used in a way that would prevent auto-skip from working.

 Similarly, the auto-skip algorithm is able to propagate `ARG`s across targets, as long as the value of the `ARG` is known statically.
 Here is a practical example: